|

 Pseud.: Seumas OSullivan publ.
 Two Impressions under name of J. H. Orwell, in Dana, No.9 - the the first of which [from where I lay in my bed in the morning I could see the lawn outside my window] echoes Moores Moods and Memories.

-W. B. Yeats: OSullivan is intended as one of the bad poets in the poem To a Poet who would have me Praise certain Bad Poets, Imitators of His and Mine; and also intended in the allusion to the fools, in A Coat.
+W. B. Yeats: OSullivan is intended as one of the bad poets in the poem To a Poet who would have me Praise certain Bad Poets, Imitators of His and Mine; and also embraced by the allusion to the fools, in A Coat.
 (See A. N. Jeffares, A New Commentary on the Poems of W. B. Yeats (1984), p.127.

 James Joyce [1]: OSullivan is one of that mumming company in The Holy Office (1905) - Joyces the first of his two verse-pamphlets, and written on departing from Dublin in Oct.
 1904 and printed in 1905 for circulation in Dublin. (see James F Carens, A Portrait &c., in Zack Bowen & James Caren, Companion to James Joyce, Greenwood 1984).